philoye/annotatr/readme.markdown

       		});
         </script>

-3. Unfortunately, States.js doesn't currently have the ability to fire a custom event when the state changes, so if you the print, the annotations table won't note which elements are hidden.
+3. Unfortunately, States.js doesn't currently have the ability to fire a custom event when the state changes, so if you print, the annotations table won't note which elements are hidden.

-4. Make sure you call set the ignore_hotspots_selector to include the States selector to prevent the state links from getting highlighted when using the "What clickable?" feature:
+4. Make sure you call set the ignore\_hotspots\_selector to include the States selector to prevent the state links from getting highlighted when using the "What clickable?" feature:

         ignore_hotspots_selector: "#state-selector a"